People feared trapped in rubble after service station blast in Ireland

 The Applegreen service station located in the village of Creeslough, Co Donegal, sustained extensive damage in the blast.

-The buildings surrounding what has been called the main shop in the village were also badly damaged.
+The buildings surrounding what is the village’s main shop were also badly damaged.

+Fears were mounting in Creeslough on Friday night that lives have been lost in the explosion.

-Among those gathered at the scene cordon on Friday evening were relatives of people feared to have been in the station at the time of the explosion.
+Among those gathered at the scene cordon were relatives of people believed to have been in the buildings at the time.

+Sniffer dogs were being used amid the rubble at the explosion site late on Friday night as emergency services continued their search efforts.

+A crowd of around 30 local people gathered behind a Garda cordon and watched on in hushed silence.

+“People have pulled together and emergency services are there and doing their work, working carefully through this very, very difficult time.

+“People are stunned, it’s very surreal, very difficult to put it into words.
+Just thinking of this very closely knit community that are still clinging on to hope, but they know that it’s going to be a difficult time ahead.”

-Local TD Pearse Doherty said that as of 6pm people were still trapped in the building and the emergency services were working to remove the rubble from the area.
+Fellow TD Pearse Doherty said that people were still trapped in the building on Friday evening as the emergency services worked to remove the rubble from the area.

+Ireland’s Agriculture Minister Charlie McConalogue said he was thinking of all those affected by the “awful” incident.

+The Donegal TD said: “My deepest thoughts and prayers are with everyone affected by the awful incident in Creeslough this afternoon.

-Multiple emergency service vehicles remained at the scene while a Coastguard helicopter airlifted some of those who were injured in the blast from Letterkenny University Hospital to Dublin.
+Multiple emergency service vehicles remained at the scene on Friday night while a Coastguard helicopter airlifted some of those who were injured in the blast from Letterkenny University Hospital to Dublin.

-The Letterkenny hospital has moved to major emergency standby, and appealed to the public not to attend its emergency department unless it is urgent.
+The Letterkenny hospital appealed to the public not to attend its emergency department unless it was urgent.

-“Please contact your GP or NowDoc service in the first instance.
-NowDoc has increased staffing this evening to help deal with any additional demands,” it said.

 Applegreen said in a statement that it is “aware of a serious incident at its dealer-operated location at Creeslough”.